 Hi!
 I'm Pang.

-My research aims to enable robots to bravely and intelligently make contacts.
+My research aims to enable robots to confidently and intelligently make contacts.

 About Me